VishwaTej101/Fragments-for-android/README.md

 on the activity screen.

 Approch:
-1) here we have taken three different country capitals as buttons.
+1)Here we have taken three different country capitals as buttons.

 2)On clicking these buttons we have brought the related fragment and made sure it is shown on the activity page